covcom/205CDE/02 Git/README.md

 Now add a new file called `newfile.md` using the touch command.

-stage and commit the README file with the message ‘changed version to 2.2’
+stage and commit the README file with the message 'changed version to 2.2'

-stage and commit the newfile with the message ‘newfile added’
+stage and commit the newfile with the message 'newfile added'

 Your commit tree should look like this (some data omitted for clarity).
 ```